Tech-JI/Git-wksp-25Fa/part1.md

 - Use `git init` in local existing project directory

-- Use `git clone` to copy a remote (i.e. stored on a server) directory with all its files and histories (i.e. its `.git` folder) to your local computer
+- Use `git clone` to copy a remote directory with all its files and histories to your local computer

 \small